-INFORMATION SECURITY
+SUBJECT: INFORMATION SECURITY

 - 1. PURPOSE.
 The protection and control of classified information is critical to our nation's security.
 This Order establishes requirements and responsibilities for Department of Energy (DOE) Departmental Elements, including the National Nuclear Security Administration (NNSA), to protect and control classified information as required by statutes, regulation, Executive Orders, government-wide policy directives and guidelines, and DOE policy and directives.
 Such requirements and responsibilities include providing direction to Departmental programs and contractors to ensure that all applicable laws, regulations, policies, directives and other requirements are followed or achieved, and that classified information is properly protected and controlled. - 2.
-CANCELLATION.
-(DOE M 470.4-4A chg.
-1, Information Security Manual, dated 10-12-2010, except for Section D Technical Surveillance Countermeasures, which will be retained in its entirety as the policy referenced in Paragraph 4.g. of this Order.)
+CANCELS/SUPERSEDES.
+DOE O 471.6 Admin Chg 2, Information Security, dated 5-15-2015.
 Cancellation of a directive does not, by itself, modify or otherwise affect any contractual or regulatory obligation to comply with the directive.
 Contractor Requirements Documents (CRDs) that have been incorporated into a contract remain in effect throughout the term of the contract unless and until the contract or regulatory commitment is modified to either eliminate requirements that are no longer applicable or substitute a new set of requirements.